 Some Useful Tips:

 Goa Essentials: A couple of swimwear, sunscreen at least 70 SPF, your favorite novel (for light reading on the beach, if you are a reader), Camera, Selfie stick & the pair of sunglasses.

 Best time to go: November – April.
 Depending on what is the purpose of the trip (chilling or relaxing)

-Transport: The cheapest way to travel and explore Goa is rent a bike or scotty (300-650) per day.
+Transport: The cheapest way to travel and explore Goa is to rent a bike or Scotty (300-650) per day.
 We spent around 1700 with fuel for 3 days.

-Best café around the beaches: Café Mambo – Baga Beach, Café liiliput- Anjuna Beach Bora Beach: Morjim Beach.
+Best café around the beaches: Café Mambo – Baga Beach, Café lilliput- Anjuna Beach Bora Beach: Morjim Beach.

 So, that was all about my short trip to Goa, I really had a great experience staying in Little India Beach resort and goofing around the city.
 I’m back in Delhi but my heart is still in Goa.
 Why I’m not sure.
 But all this rubbish aside, when I remember Goa, I remember the natural wonders, the happy roads, the well-constructed yet delightful homes.

 I hope you guys liked the blog and don’t forget to share your views!

 Stay tuned with us for some more travel stories.

 Love – Neha (wander woman)